-All matters relating to student records are considered privileged and confidential and are treated as such by the employees of Viterbo University.
+NOTE: All matters relating to student records are considered privileged and confidential and are treated as such by the employees of Viterbo University.
 Information regarding such matters cannot be given without consent of the student.
-The Viterbo University Nutrition & Dietetics Department is hereby granted release to clinical agencies my permission to: obtain from requiring disclosure such information as may be necessary of Print or Type Full Na ame Of Student Purpose of need for disclosure: Clinical placement for supervised practice experiences.
-Specific information to be disclosed: Copies of Background Information Disclosure Form , results of Criminal History Search & immunization records.
+The Viterbo U niversity Nutrition & Dietetic s Department is hereb y granted max marmingian ta release to clinical agencies my permission to: obtain from requiring disclosure such informat tion as may be necessary of Print or Type Full Na Purpose of need for disclosure: Clinical placement for supervised practice experiences.
+Specific information to be disclosed: Copies of Background Information Disclosure Form, results of Criminal History Search & immunization records.
 This consent to disclose may be revoked by me at any time.
 This consent (unless expressly revoked earlier) expires upon: My completion of the Viterbo University Nutrition & Dietetics Coordinated Program or Internship Program.
 Specify Date, Event, or Condition Upon Which it will Expire Signature of Student/Person Authorized to Consent: